More Than Just a Ketamine Infusion

 How much does it cost?

-We have packages starting at $895 for one infusion or we offer a discounted rate for multiple infusions.
+We have infusions starting at $745 for one infusion or we offer a discounted rate for multiple infusions.
+Click this link for more information on pricing.

 How may infusions am I going to need?